arnabnandy7/arnabnandy7/README.md

 <h5 align="center">Well, it's time to take a break from the same old "no's" and try something a little more... interesting! ✨</h5>

 <p align="center">
-  I'm like a black cat of projects; it's safer if I stay away. 🛑❌
+  I'm afraid I'll set the bar too high if I say yes and do a good job. 🛑❌
 </p>

 <br />